Osu Anorhor inaugurates Council of Elders to chart course of progress | Ghana News Agency

 “What is happening in Osu is sad.
 In this our generation, let us streamline things, otherwise those who will follow us will face worse situation,” he stated.

-“We believe and hope that what you have started would come to fruition because we want peace in Osu.
-Right now, we are moving to and from Dodowa because of chieftaincy dispute.
-As Kinkawe Dzaase have enstooled its chief, others too have enstooled their chiefs-how can Osu develop with such behaviour.
+“We believe and hope that what you have started will come to fruition because we want peace in Osu.
+Right now, we are moving to and from Dodowa because of a chieftaincy dispute.
+As Kinkawe Dzaase have enstooled its chief, others too have enstooled their chiefs-how can Osu develop with such a behaviour.

 “They have given us work.
 Everyday morning, afternoon, and night we have been trekking to Dodowa as well as the high court, but all is well-at the end of the matter everybody will see his smoothness level.